-We believe that ‘risk’ should be retained in screening literature and communications that are part of the delivery of screening services; ‘risk’ should not be switched to ‘chance’.
+On balance we believe that ‘risk’ should be retained in screening literature and communications that are part of the delivery of antenatal and other screening services.
 The March 2019 entry to the PHE blog refers to “ongoing work to talk about ‘chance’ rather than ‘risk’ in antenatal screening”3 but there seems to have been little published debate.
-The change has nonetheless been made.2 We believe this to be an error and that the word ‘risk’ used properly in the context of screening should be retained while recognising that the word ‘chance’ may be used in counselling patients.
+The change has nonetheless been made.2 We believe this to be an error and that the word ‘risk’ used properly in the context of screening should be retained while recognising that the word ‘chance’ may be used when judged appropriate, for example when counselling patients.
 The matter could be considered by the UK Health Security Agency and Office of Health Improvement and Disparities which replaced Public Health England on 1st October 2021.

 Nicholas Wald, Jon Bestwick and Joan Morris